svera/onion-os-overrides/README.md

 ### Show only ARCADE section under games

-Remove CPS1, CPS2 and CPS3 folders from `Emu`.
+Remove CPS1, CPS2 and CPS3 folders from `Emu` folder.

 ### Change emulator core in specific games

-Some CPS2 and CPS3 are harder to emulate and results in slowdowns in the Miyoo Mini Plus.
+Some CPS2 and CPS3 are harder to emulate and results in slowdowns in the Miyoo Mini and Mini Plus.
 This can be sorted out by using an older, less demanding and accurate core than Final Burn Neo.
 To do that, copy the configs contained in `game_config` to `Roms/ARCADE/.game_config` (Note that the target folder is hidden), which will replace Final Burn Neo core by Final Burn Alpha 2012 or Mame 2003 Plus.